demoofbug/kotlin-plist/README.md

 ## Samples

-Explore example projects to see how `kplist` is used in real applications:
+Explore example projects to see how `kotlin-plist` is used in real applications:

-- [`kplist-java`](https://github.com/demoofbug/kplist/tree/main/samples/kplist-java): A Java-based sample showing how to read and write plist files in both XML and binary formats.
+- [`java`](https://github.com/demoofbug/kotlin-plist/tree/main/samples/java): A Java-based sample showing how to read and write plist files in both XML and binary formats.
-- [`kplist-kotlin-multiplatform`](https://github.com/demoofbug/kplist/tree/main/samples/kplist-kotlin-multiplatform): A full-stack Kotlin Multiplatform sample covering JVM, Android, iOS, and Native platforms.
+- [`kotlin-multiplatform`](https://github.com/demoofbug/kotlin-plist/tree/main/samples/kmp): A full-stack Kotlin Multiplatform sample covering JVM, Android, iOS, and Native platforms.